Nucleomics-VIB/bionano-tools/README.md

 ### **CmapExtractList.pl**
 *[[General-tools](#general-tools)]*

-The perl script **[CmapExtractList.pl](general-tools/CmapExtractList.pl)** extarcts a list of cmap records from a cmap file into a new file.
+The perl script **[CmapExtractList.pl](general-tools/CmapExtractList.pl)** extracts a list of cmap records from a cmap file into a new file.
 Can be used to create subset of a optical maps from sequence names returned in a Hybrid-scaffold-not-scaffolded.fasta file.

 ```bash
 ## Usage: CmapExtractList.pl